 The Mordei HaGeta'ot school in Ramat Gan, which teaches leadership, entrepreneurship and business management, celebrated its third Global Entrepreneurship Week.

-Like last year, this year various entrepreneurs came to lecture to the students, and to share their entrepreneurial experience.
+Like last year, this year various entrepreneurs came to talk to the students, and to share their entrepreneurial experience.

-Vice Principal Shachar Bachar, who oversees the entrepreneurship track at the school, prepared for two focused days where many entrepreneurs came to speak to the children.
+Vice Principal Sara Bachar, who in charge of the entrepreneurship subject at the school, prepared for two focused days where many entrepreneurs came to talk with the children.